iMissile/Self.Writing/Notes/python_lang.md

 And as always, make sure to save the installation commands with version-locked dependencies for both conda and pip for every project where they are used.

+# Python & DS
+- COOL!
+[Manim](https://www.manim.community/).
+A community maintained Python library for creating mathematical animations.
+- COOL!
+[Marimo](https://marimo.io/) is an open-source reactive notebook for Python — reproducible, Git-friendly, AI-native, SQL built-in, executable as a script, shareable as an app.

 # 25.06.2025
 ## Python & Excel